navarroaxel/navarroaxel.github.io/blog/sign-your-code.md

 ## Conclusion

-If you work in the open source world it's a really good practice signs your releases using a GPG key.
+If you work in the open source world it's a really good practice to sign your releases using a GPG key.
 If your work is consumed from a branch instead of a Git tag, perhaps you should sign every commit.

 And, if you work in a closed source repository, you can add a rule in your CI/CD tools to only allow releases with specific GPG keys.